OPINION: This article may contain commentary which reflects the author's opinion.

-Former Secretary of State Condoleezza Rice held her ground this week when debating the incident at the U.S. Capitol on January 6.
+Former Secretary of State Condoleezza Rice held her ground this week when debating the incident at the U.S. Capitol.

-During a tense segment on ABC’s “The View,” things got heated when Rice pushed back on co-host Sunny Hostin, arguing the American people had concerns beyond the Jan.
-6 riot on Capitol Hill.
+During a tense segment on ABC’s “The View,” things got heated when Rice pushed back on co-host Sunny Hostin, arguing the American people had concerns beyond the incident.

 Rice said she agreed the incident was not good for American history, the majority of people outside of Washington, D.C., and the media were more concerned with the issues that impacted their daily lives than in continuing to rehash what happened at the Capitol that day.

 Co-host Joy Behar began the segment with a comment about Senate Minority Leader Mitch McConnell, saying she thought he might disagree with Republicans who wanted to see Donald Trump run again in 2024.